 Child Therapy Resources

-Children with special needs often benefit from a variety of therapeutic interventions.
+Children with special needs often benefit from a variety of child therapy interventions.
 Depending on the special need, a child may have physical, occupational, behavioral, psychological, and/or speech therapy, in addition to tutoring and other types of intervention.

-California has an abundance of resources for children with special needs.
+California has an abundance of resources for child therapy for children with special needs.
 Due to the size of cities and the vast number of services available, it is often difficult for you as a parent to build a comprehensive treatment program on your own.

 How ADA Helps

-ADA’s goal is to help parents find appropriate therapeutic treatment plans implemented by the best professionals in your local area.
+ADA’s goal is to help parents find appropriate child therapy treatment plans implemented by the best professionals in your local area.
 This includes resources for the following:

 Behavior therapy is a type of psychotherapy that focuses on reducing behavior problems and promoting adaptation skills.
 Behavioral therapy uses psychological techniques to improve physical, mental, and communicative skills.